 1. Evaluate your needs

-The needs of your business will vary depending on its size, industry and business model.
-If you have field sales or service teams, regional managers overseeing multiple physical locations or a network of franchisees, you'd likely benefit from territories.
+Your business needs will vary depending on its size, industry, and business model.
+You need sales territory mapping software if you have field sales or service teams, regional managers overseeing multiple physical locations or a network of franchisees.

 2. Choose a tool that suits you